Art Bader, LF/PH

 Career record: 2 G, 4 PA, 0 H, 1 BB, 1 SO

 Arthur Bader made his major league debut in 1904 for the St. Louis Browns at age 17 year, 316 days, the youngest player in the majors at that time.
 One day later, at age 17 years, 317 days, his major league career was over (although no one knew it).
 The Browns gave Bader a start on August 2, 1904 against Philadelphia.
 The Browns were doing poorly, Bader was a local boy and the son of a popular former local ball player (Herman Bader), and the Browns were trying to boost attendance.
 Pitching for Philadelphia that day was Rube Waddell, the hard-throwing future Hall of Famer.
 Waddell was in the midst of a season in which he would strike out 349 batters, post a 1.62 ERA, and finish with 11.3 WAR.
 On that day, however, he was not at his sharpest, striking out four, but also walking four and hitting three.
-On of those three was Harry Gleason, hit in the head by a pitch in the sixth inning.
-He wound up with a concussion.
+(One of those three was Harry Gleason, hit in the head by a pitch in the sixth inning.
+He wound up with a concussion.)
 The St. Louis Republic described Bader as a trifle nervous at the bat.
 Welcome to the majors, kid!
 Against Waddell, Bader grounded out, struck out and walked.
 He did make two plays in the outfield.
 According to the St. Louis Globe Democrat, "his work was decidedly promising".
 The next day, on August 3, Bader pinch hit in the ninth inning for Browns pitcher Roy Siever, making an out in a 10-4 loss.
 Bader would play professionally for six more years, but an injury ended his chances at playing in the majors again.

 After his two games with the Browns, Bader entered law school at Washington University in the fall of 1905.
 The following spring, at the end of the school year, Bader went to Colorado and joined the Western League club in Colorado Springs.
 He transferred with the club to Pueblo later in the summer and played 92 games for the season, hitting .247.
 He played two more summers with Pueblo, hitting .305 in 1906 and .346 in 1907 (in only 62 games).
 At age 20, he was more than eight years younger than the average player in the Western League in 1907.
 He continued school at Washington University in the offseason.